 Sainte-Mère-Église

 The Airborne Museum is not located in Sainte-Mère-Église by chance!
-It is a city full of history, and deeply marked by the D-Day landings.
+It’s a town steeped in history, and deeply marked by the D-Day landings.

 Operation Neptune, told through a very realistic museography, plunges into the heart of the battle of Sainte-Mère-Eglise which began on June 6, 1944.